Meta-Referential Games to Learn Compositional Learning Behaviours: Cheating language

-As highlighted in Section~\ref{subsec:meta-rg}, the agents can develop a cheating language, cheating in the sense that it could be episode/task-invariant (and thus semantic structure invariant).
+The agents can develop a cheating language, cheating in the sense that it could be episode/task-invariant (and thus semantic structure invariant).
 This emerging cheating language would encode the continuous values of the SCS representation like an analog-to-digital converter would, by mapping a fine-enough partition of the $[-1,+1]$ range onto the vocabulary in a bijective fashion.

 For instance, for a vocabulary size $\|V\|=10$, each symbol can be unequivocally mapped onto $\frac{2}{10}$-th increments over $[-1,+1]$, and, by communicating $N_{dim}$ symbols (assuming $N_{dim} \leq L$), the speaker agents can communicate to the listener the (digitized) continuous value on each dimension $i$ of the SCS-represented stimulus.
 If $max_{j}{d(j)} \leq \|V\|$ then the cheating language is expressive-enough for the speaker agent to digitize all possible stimulus without solving the binding problem, i.e. without inferring the semantic structure.
 Similarly, it is expressive-enough for the listener agent to convert the spoken utterances to continuous/analog-like values over the $[-1,+1]$ range, thus enabling the listener agent to skirt the binding problem when trying to discriminate the target stimulus from the different stimuli it observes.